Kalyanpandaga/task-manager/README.md

 # Internship Task Management Portal

 This is a full-stack Kanban-style task management system designed for organizations to assign, track, and manage tasks for interns and employees.
-It features distinct roles for Managers and Interns, a drag-and-drop interface, and a clean, responsive design.
+It features distinct roles for Managers and Interns, a drag-and-drop interface, task prioritization, filtering options, and a clean, responsive design.

 **Live Demo:** [Task Manager Demo](https://task-manager-jade-five.vercel.app/) **GitHub Repository:** [https://github.com/Kalyanpandaga/task-manager](https://github.com/Kalyanpandaga/task-manager)